We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - generic Plan B and female condom add-ons

-Customers without an insurance plan can choose one of the following plans:
+Customers without insurance can choose one of the following plans:

-In addition, online consultations, prescription services, free delivery, auto-refills, and ongoing care are available at an additional charge of $15 per year.
+Additionally, online consultations, prescription services, free delivery, auto-refills, and ongoing care are available at an additional $15 per year for those without insurance.

 - no traditional doctor’s visits